Back to Guide

 After the first week, enable Layer 3 for MEDIUM-risk and above.
 Monitor finding quality, acceptance rates, and cost.
 Tune risk thresholds based on actual data.

-If your domain has specific review needs (compliance, regulatory, domain-specific patterns), add custom review lenses under .vcr/lenses/custom/.
-Each lens is a prompt template that defines what the AI looks for.
+If your domain has specific review needs (compliance, regulatory, domain-specific patterns), add rule files under .visdom/rules/.
+Each file follows the unified *.rules.yaml schema (pattern-match or LLM-judge).

 Set up a weekly cron job for convention drift detection, coverage trends, and security baseline scanning.
 This runs independently of the PR flow and creates GitHub Issues for critical findings.